 - Pace of the environment

 Can we include nurses and physicians in one user group?

 The FDA recommends that validation usability studies include 15 participants per user group.
 In an effort to save time and resources, medical device manufacturers often attempt to simply combine user groups.
 While there are situations where this can be appropriate, the answer to the question is probably not.

 Nurses and physicians are actually quite different from a human factors perspective.
 In addition to having different training and experience, the way nurses and physicians use a medical device are usually different, too.
 The tasks a nurse must complete do not typically align with those completed by physicians.
 Therefore, we usually separate nurses and physicians for validation usability testing.

 Can we make changes to the device or instructions after the validation usability study?

 Completing a reevaluation of only a few tasks is obviously a simpler and quicker affair, but it is important to note that a full 15 new participants would have to be included.
 Additionally, in order to reevaluate Step 4 of the instructions, you would ask the new participants to complete Steps 1-9 so each user has the proper context.

 We hope that you find our FAQ responses to be helpful!
-If any of the answers listed here need further clarification, please contact us!
+Please contact us if any of the answers listed here need further clarification.
 We would be happy to discuss your human factors needs with you.

 What other questions might you have?
 Leave a comment!
 We would love to hear from you.